MicrosoftDocs/power-automate-docs/articles/dataverse/create.md

 ---
-title: Use a flow to create a row in Dataverse | Microsoft Docs
+title: Use a flow to add a row in Dataverse | Microsoft Docs
-description: Learn how how create rows in Microsoft Dataverse with flows.
+description: Learn how to add rows in Microsoft Dataverse with flows.
 services: ''
 suite: flow
 documentationcenter: na